hominoids/SBC_Model_Framework/README.md

 star64 - yellow, unverified mostlikely usable and/or missing minor information.

-### Raspberry Pi: 9
+### Raspberry Pi: 10

 All created from mechanical drawings except rpi3b+ which was contributed.
 The SOC data is missing for these SBC.

-rpizero(rpizerow) - YELLOW, unverified mostlikely usable and/or missing minor information.
+rpizero/rpizerow - YELLOW, unverified mostlikely usable and/or missing minor information.

 rpizero2w - YELLOW, unverified mostlikely usable and/or missing minor information.